suelopoder/Reddit-top/README.md

 ### `redditDataMiddleware` middleware

 I noticed storing reddit posts and seen data become a bit dirty on the code, so I decided to build a small middleware that watches for some actions and stores the data.

+### Data reload

+Data is stored by keys so when new data arrives old data is updated and new data is added to the list.